-I began my career as an audit intern at a Big Four accounting firm.
-That led to a full-time position, working with clients ranging from a Google-acquired shopping engine to a multi-billion dollar real estate investment trust.
+I began my professional accounting career in 2004 as an audit intern at PricewaterhouseCoopers.
+That led to a full-time position, working with clients ranging from a Google-acquired online shopping engine to a multi-billion dollar real estate investment trust.

-In 2007, I took on a financial reporting role at Applied Predictive Technologies—a fast-growing software and consulting firm.
-Five years later, I resigned as the controller of arguably one of America’s best companies to work for.
-And shortly thereafter, I started my own business providing small to mid-sized organizations with growth-focused accounting services.
+In 2007, I took on a financial reporting role at Applied Predictive Technologies—a SaaS (software as a service) company that’s now owned by Mastercard.
+Five years later, I resigned as the controller of arguably one of America’s best places to work.
+And shortly after that, I started my own business providing small to mid-sized organizations with growth-focused accounting services.

 My parents inspired me to start my own business.
 I learned from them early on that if you want anything in life, you must work hard, take risks, and believe in yourself.